linear-a/rhino.inside/JavaScript/Sample-3/README.md

 - edge.js (^11.3.1)
 - Electron
 - Three.js
+- rhino3dm.js

 ### Running this sample
 This assumes you've installed Node.js for Windows.
+1. Open a console from the `InsideElectronApp` directory.
+2. Run `npm install` to install any dependencies.
-1. Open the `InsideElectron.sln` in Visual Studio and build the solution.
+3. Open the `InsideElectron.sln` in Visual Studio and build the solution.
 This builds the .dll which is referenced in the Electron app.
-2. Open a console from the `InsideElectronApp` directory.
-3. Run `npm install` to install any dependencies.
 4. Run `npm start` to run the sample.
 You should see:
 ![](Rhino.Inside.JavaScript_Sample-3.png)